This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Go on a wine tour

 If I haven’t sold you on the wine yet, this might do it.
-A wine tour is basically mandatory while in Mendoza and honestly, it’s no chore to go on!
+A wine tour in Mendoza is basically mandatory while you’re here and honestly, it’s no chore to go on!

 You’re in the heart of wine country after all and a wine tour is a great introduction to the city.
 It lets you try a few different kinds to find what you like (aka everything!) and enjoy some scenery along the way.